CineX-Labs/CineX/docs/CineX_Whitepaper.md

 - **Staking**: access to services, campaigns, and creator perks
 - **Future scope**: unlockable tools, streaming access, and Web3 integrations

-**Legal Framing:** CINE confers no rights to profits, dividends, or company ownership.
+**Legal Framing:** CINEX confers no rights to profits, dividends, or company ownership.
 Its utility is strictly functional.
 All mechanics are designed to avoid securities designation.

 ## Tokenomics & Distribution